There is a plethora of choices when it comes to bathroom floor tile ideas.

 It's also important to think about which type of tiles are most suitable for bathrooms.

 Family bathrooms that have a lot of traffic will be best served by porcelain or ceramic tiles, which are both hard-wearing and slip-proof.
-While natural stones can look amazing – bookmatched marble or rough textured limestone in a wet-room cubicle for instance – they will need regular maintenance to keep them in tip-top condition.
+While natural stones can look amazing - bookmatched marble or rough textured limestone are a great choice for walk-in shower ideas for instance - they will need regular maintenance to keep them in tip-top condition.

 Attractive and durable alternatives include composite materials such as Silestone or Caesarstone or vinyls from companies such as Amtico that can provide the look of a natural material or an encaustic tile without the work those might entail to keep clean.